Table of Contents

 Another option for creating your portfolio is a robo-advisor, which is an automated online tool that manages your investments.
 Investors provide information like their age, investing time horizon, and goals.
 The robo-advisor uses that data to select a mix of investments, leveraging expertly created algorithms to make their picks.
 Those algorithms are informed in part by historical market performance data, and because moves are automated, investors don’t need to stay actively engaged in market goings-on.
 Robo-advisors also rebalance often, without investors needing to take action.

-Investing in the stock market looks different for every investor.
+looks different for every investor.
 It’s a bit of a choose-your-own-adventure story: You may choose active or passive investing approaches, lean toward more risk or less, select value or growth stocks, or buy shares of companies that pay dividends to shareholders.

 Results are never guaranteed but investing in stocks may lead to gains, especially if your time horizon is long.
 It may also generate passive income and help your money stay ahead of inflation: The average stock market return was 13.9% annually from 2011 to 2020.